poga/redis-rating/README.md

 # redis-rating

-A Redis module that helps you calculate the real rating from positive/negative rating feedback.
+A Redis module that helps you calculate the real rating from positive/negative rating feedbacks.

 The blog post [how not to sort by average rating](http://www.evanmiller.org/how-not-to-sort-by-average-rating.html) described the algorithm we use.